 The first part of this quote has such a strong resemblance to Genesis 1 that one cannot help but believe that the writer of Genesis copied from the Epic of Gilgamesh.

 Let’s look at a few quotations from the Biblical records.

-The word, God, according to Dr. Strong was the same word, at the time the Old Testament was being written, as the word that was used in speaking to or about magistrates.
-The word, God, is not as majestic a word as Bible teachers have told us to believe it is.
+The words, God and Gods — according to Dr. Strong — were the same.
+He reasons that at the time the Old Testament was written, the word was used in speaking to or about magistrates.
+For this reason the word, God, is not the majestic word Bible teachers have led us to believe it is.

 Eugene F. Roop, president of Bethany Theological Seminary and author, writes about the plurality of the gods in his commentary on Genesis.
 He says: God speaks to a group, stating that the man and the woman have become ‘like one of us.’ …Yahweh sits in the company of other divine beings.
 (Believers Church Bible Commentary – Genesis.
 Eugene F. Roop, (Herald Press.
 Scottdale, Kitchener, Ontario.)